snakypy/dotctrl/README.md

 $ dotctrl link --element=".config/flake8"
 ```

-> Note: You must enter the path of the element from the `HOME` directory.
+> Note: You must enter the path of the element from the `$HOME` directory.

 If you want to perform a massive **link**, do: